neuropoly/intranet.neuro.polymtl.ca/data/dataset-curation.md

 > [Brackets] are characterizing optional informations

+The `raw` dataset corresponds to the core dataset that contains all the different acquisition generated for one or several subjects. **NO** postprocessing steps should be applied to these acquisitions.

 ### Folders structure and filenames

 Subjects folders in the `raw` dataset are structured as follows for MRI,